 2) One entry point (RES Entry) for renewable energy sources.
 At the moment only biomethane, aka bio natural gas enters the gas system.
 This allows shippers to virtually upload biomethane to the transmission system

 The Danish business model provides the following exit points:

 1) Joint balancing zone, which makes it possible for gas suppliers to deliver gas to all Danish and Swedish consumers through the gas distribution network and to to three large power stations in Denmark (Avedøre ІІ, H. C Ørsted and Skærbæk) which are directly connected to the transmission system.

-2) Three transit exit points at Nybro, Ellund and the Joint balancing zone for export of natural gas.
+2) Four exit points at Nybro, Ellund, Faxe and the Joint balancing zone for export of gas.

-Energinet's business model includes one common storage point which covers the gas storage facilities at Stenlille and Lille Torup.
+Energinet's business model includes one common entry and exit storage point which covers the gas storage facilities at Stenlille and Lille Torup.
 Storage customers use this point to feed gas into the gas storage facility or withdraw gas from it.

 Virtual Transfer Points